How Many Hours Should A Pregnant Woman Sleep?

 Relax Restless Legs

-Restless leg syndrome (RLS) — a nearly irresistible urge to move your legs — is a very real problem for pregnant women.
+Restless legs syndrome (RLS) — a nearly irresistible urge to move your legs — is a very real problem for pregnant women.
 Unfortunately, you can’t take traditional medication for this issue when you’re pregnant.

-To combat the feelings of restless leg syndrome, try to get some exercise during the day — even a walk can help — and be sure to take a good prenatal vitamin that includes folate and iron.
+To combat the feelings of restless legs syndrome, try to get some exercise during the day — even a walk can help — and be sure to take a good prenatal vitamin that includes folate and iron.

 Get Comfortable With A Pregnancy Pillow